MercuryWorkshop/fakemurk/README.md

 Do everything it tells you to, and your chromebook will reboot.

-## Credits
- - r58Playz#3467 - confirmed that this exploit was possible and made an initial set of instructions
- - CoolElectronics#4683 - thought of this exploit and made this setup script
- - the rest of the MW team - helped with testing and other various parts

 ### READ THIS IT IS IMPORTANT!!!

 If you simply press ctrl-d on the devmode screen and proceed as normal, there's a good chance you'll be stuck on the "enrolling device" screen forever.
 What you want to do is press space to proceed, and then press refresh+power.
 This will result in a "Chrome OS is missing or damaged" screen.
 THIS IS SUPPOSED TO HAPPEN!.
 Press escape+refresh+power, then ctrl+d and enter to enable devmode.
 When you get back to the "OS verification screen" press Ctrl-D to boot.